 Marital Property debts can sub-divide into two smaller categories.
 First is secured debt.
 This means that if you default on your debt the creditor can come and claim whatever item it is that you are not making payment on.
 Examples of secured debt are loans on vehicles, home loans, and more.
 In a divorce situation, the debt will generally follow the item.
 So if you have a vehicle with a loan on it, but the other spouse gets the car during the divorce, then they alone will be responsible for paying of the remaining portion of the loan.

 YOU MAY ALSO FIND OUR HELP WITH BANKRUPTCY QUESTIONS HELPFUL.

 The second type of marital property in dividing debt in divorce is unsecured debt.
 Generally, unsecured debt takes on the form of credit cards or debt that has no tangible property to show.
 Because this debt does not have any collateral, it will divide equally between the spouses.

 There are some types of debt that the courts consider separate property.
 This means the debt is the sole responsibility of the person who incurs it.
 For example, student loans for a professional degree are separate debts.
 The law designates these as separate because the benefits of the debt are future benefits.
 Your spouse will not be able to receive those future benefits, and thus should not be required to invest in them.
 However, if these loans are taken to pay tuition and supplement household income, the court may consider them marital debt since the entire household benefits from the loan.

 Creek County Divorce Attorneys

 Who Gets What Debt in Divorce can be a messy process, but there are rules that may help you.
-As described above, the crucial distinction is always looked at from when the debt was acquired.
-If your’e facing divorce and debt division, our Creek County Divorce Attorneys can help.
+As described above, they look at the crucial distinction of when the debt was acquired.
+If you’re facing divorce and debt division, our Creek County Divorce Attorneys can help.
 Get the legal advantage you deserve.
-Dont get stuck paying for things that you otherwise aren’t responsible for.
+Don’t pay for things that you otherwise aren’t responsible for.